Shimon Peres: Israel's warrior for peace dies

 - "Peace is costly," Peres once said.
 "Only thing is, war costs more"

-(CNN)Shimon Peres, the Israeli elder statesman who shared a Nobel Prize for forging a peace deal between Israelis and Palestinians, has died.
+Tel Aviv, Israel (CNN)Shimon Peres, the Israeli elder statesman who shared a Nobel Prize for forging a peace deal between Israelis and Palestinians, has died.
 He served as a constant force for generations in Israeli politics.

 The 93-year-old died after suffering a massive stroke two weeks ago.
 He was reported to be making progress but doctors said he took a turn for the worse Tuesday.